jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (viii) Māori education organisations:
     (ix) Pacific education organisations:
-    (x) proprietors of State integrated schools; and (c) national bodies that have a particular role in respect of the character of designated character schools.
+    (x) proprietors of State integrated schools; and (c) national bodies that have a particular role in respect of the character of designated character schools and Kura Kaupapa Māori.
 (7) Minor changes to a statement issued under this section— (a) may be made without undertaking the consultation required by subsections (5) and (6); and (b) do not, for the purposes of subsection (3)﻿(c), constitute a withdrawal or replacement of the statement being changed.